 - Continued support and encouragement for community volunteer involvement in Bold Park.

 - Progression of a fire ecology research program to assess the best methods of bushfire risk management and conservation of natural environments on the Swan Coastal Plain.

 - Revision of the entry at the former Turf Farm off Rochdale Road for improved fire access and visitor safety.

 - New pedestrian access from Stephenson Avenue through conversion of sections of the Bridle Trail to walking tracks and closure of the Bridle Trail due to low demand by horse riders.

 Get a copy

-Download the Kings Park and Botanic Garden Draft Management Plan 2014-2019 and submission form below:
+Download the Draft Bold Park Management Plan 2016 - 2021 and submission form below:

-Submission form to the Draft Management Plan602.77 KB (Updating to the latest version of Adobe is recommended).
+Updating to the latest version of Adobe is recommended.

 Viewing copies of the draft plan and copies of the submission form are available at the following locations: